oxayavongsa/projects/README.md

 ## <span style="color:green;">**Project Overview**</span>

 The real estate market is a tapestry woven from various factors — location, property features, economic conditions, and more.
 Our mission?
 To unravel this complexity by creating a model that classifies properties into distinct pricing tiers.
-This tool is designed to empower decision-making, offering insights that pave the way for a deeper market understanding.
+This tool empowers decision-making, offering insights that pave the way for a deeper market understanding.

-Utilizing Python and Jupyter Notebooks allows us to efficiently process and model data, exploring algorithms from Logistic Regression to Gradient Boosting.
+Utilizing Python and Jupyter Notebooks allows us to process efficiently and model data, exploring algorithms from Logistic Regression to Gradient Boosting.
 Our goal is to illuminate patterns within the real estate realm, making the market's intricacies navigable for all.

 Our data is sourced from this Kaggle dataset, offering a comprehensive view of the current real estate landscape.
 ### **<a href="https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset/data?select=realtor-data.zip.csv">Dataset Website**